RaT0M/sar-pre-processing/docs/04_Prior_preprocessing.rst

 Create NetCDF files from RADOLAN data ................................................
-With many (> 100k) hourly RADOLAN data sets from different folders, the creation of NetCDF files was accomplished with a python script walking directories and creating single NetCDF files from the previously generated GeoTiffs with *gdal* and *netCDF4* packages.
-Furthermore, the package joblib_ was used for parallelization:
+With many (> 100.000) hourly RADOLAN data sets from different folders, the creation of NetCDF files was accomplished with a python script walking directories and creating single NetCDF files from the previously generated GeoTiffs with ``gdal`` and ``netCDF4`` packages.
+Furthermore, the package ``joblib`` was used for parallelization:

   .. code-block:: python